justinethier/husk-scheme/README.markdown

-skim-scheme is a "simple" dialect of scheme, implementing a subset of the [R5RS standard](http://www.schemers.org/Documents/Standards/R5RS/HTML/).
+husk scheme is a "simple" dialect of scheme, implementing a subset of the [R5RS standard](http://www.schemers.org/Documents/Standards/R5RS/HTML/).
-skim includes the following features:
+husk includes the following features:

 - Most primitive data types and their standard forms
 - Conditionals: if, case, cond